Meet the people delivering lifesaving aid in Gaza

 Saleem works for the Palestine Red Crescent Society (PRCS) in Gaza, who have been supporting some of the hundreds of thousands of people returning to northern Gaza.
 Many of these people are finding their homes have been destroyed and are now living in makeshift displacement camps.
 Health packages distributed by Saleem and his team, containing simple cleaning products to remove bacteria, are aimed at reducing the spread of disease.

-The mere feeling that we had helped, that we had alleviated even a fraction of their suffering, was what kept us going.
 Despite all the hardships we endured, knowing that we contributed in some way, it was that small glimmer of hope."

 Saleem, aid worker in Gaza